 also enables CORS for the video and the poster.

-The issue with Firefox and the subtitle menu will be fixed in Firefox 76, which will be released in May.
+The issue with Firefox and the subtitle menu is fixed in Firefox 76.